-Export to Metafile is only available from the Block Worktable.
+Export to Metafile is only available from the Block Worktable on Windows computers.

 A metafile displays an image using lines, arcs, rectangles, ovals, etc. Metafiles are actually a series of drawing commands, not pixel data.
 Metafiles are resolution independent, so they can be resized without loss of quality.
 In EQ8, you can export a metafile for a block, but not a quilt.
 The file created consists of the line drawing and solid fill color if you’ve chosen to export both line and fill.
 When you place the metafile in another application, you can manipulate the block by pulling it apart one patch at a time.
 Windows metafile format is understood effectively by many graphic, illustration, and word-processing programs, although some applications may be happier manipulating the image as a single unit than as individual patches.